ila36IX/Notes/born2beroot/helloroot.md

 - `maxrepeat=3`: it must not contain more than 3 consecutive identical character (for example `111` is not allowed)
 - `difok=7`: The following rule does not apply to the root password (that way we have written it in it's isolated line): The password must have at least 7 characters that are not part of the former password. (if the old password is: "testing123" and the new one is "testing999" that should give error).

+Q: Create a new user and try to change its password, by making it less that 10 characters, or doesn't contain a lower case character, did it work?
 ## Strict rules for sudo

 Just edit the file `/etc/sudoers` and add the following: